Kool Keith: Further collaborations and solo albums (2006–present)

 In 2018, Keith collaborated once again with Dan the Automator and DJ Qbert for another Dr. Octagon album.
 Moosebumps: An Exploration Into Modern Day Horripilation was released on streaming services on April 6, 2018, with the physical release scheduled for Record Store Day, April 21, 2018.
 The Record Store Day release includes both vinyl and CD copies.
 Using his Deltron persona, Del the Funky Homosapien guests on "3030 Meets the Doc, Pt.
 1".
 NPR offered a first look at the album on March 29, 2018.
 Kool Keith appears on "Western" by the bluegrass-rap group Gangstagrass, performing as himself.
+Throughout five years, Thornton released Controller of Trap, Keith, Computer Technology, Saks 5th Ave, Space Goretex (with Thetan), Keith's Salon, Subatomic (with Del the Funky Homosapien), Serpent (with Real Bad Man), and Black Elvis 2.

 Thornton's fan site refers to his discography of roughly fifty album releases, most of which have been commercially released.
 Singles such as "Spectrum" continue to appear online under the artist's name, on sites such as SoundCloud and Spotify.

 Lyrical and performance style

-Thornton's lyrics are often abstract, surreal, and filled with non-sequiturs and profane humor.
+Thornton's lyrics are often abstract, surreal, and filled with non-sequiturs, extreme violence, exaggerated braggadocio, and profane shock humor.
 For example, "Technical Difficulties," from the album Dr. Octagonecologyst, contains the following lyrics: "Intestines, investments, hide money in your stomach / Who can stop Pepto-Bismol?
 Only a Gremlin eatin' in Larry Parker like Gizmo."
+In "Extravagant Traveler" from Matthew, he boasts: "Sautéed fish and shrimp / the Dallas Mavericks want me as a bald-headed five-foot-eight guard with a ninety-five inch vertical / Vince Carter respects my legs, ask Shawn Kemp," whereas on "Miami Mike" from Saks Fifth Avenue he proclaims, "I watch you take a shower in my 747 flying over your house / I used to live in the Twin Towers by myself."
 Thornton is also known for an explicit style focusing on sexual themes, which Thornton has referred to as "pornocore".
 In a 2007 interview, Thornton claims to have "invented horrorcore".

 Alter egos

 Kool Keith is known for his many alter egos.
-As of 2012, Kool Keith had at least 58 such alter egos: these include well-known aliases such as Dr. Octagon, Dr. Dooom, and Black Elvis, which appeared on albums bearing their names; and the more obscure, such as "Exotron Geiger Counter One Plus Megotron."
+As of 2012, Kool Keith had at least 58 such alter egos: these include well-known aliases such as Dr. Octagon, Dr. Dooom, and Black Elvis, which appeared on albums bearing their names; and the more obscure, such as firearms dealer "Crazy Lou" and "Exotron Geiger Counter One Gamma Plus Sequencer," as he introduced himself in an appearance on Marley Marl's radio show In Control.
 Some of Kool Keith's monikers have only existed on album artwork, such as "Mr. Green" and "Elvin Presley."

 In reference to his relationship between himself and his various stage personalities, Keith has said, "I don't even feel like I'm a human being anymore".